Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 Believe it or not, every time we texted, not regularly, like every few months, that inquiry about my status would inevitably arise, and there she was, bringing it up again.
 My answer, like usual, was the environment.
-I mean, come on, I studied electronic stuff, worked in the software world, my social circle is mostly a bunch of tech nerds, what else could be a better excuse ?
+I mean, come on, I never step an inch out of my house, even my neighbors see me by luck.
+I studied electronic stuff, worked in the software world, my social circle is mostly a bunch of tech nerds, what else could be a better excuse ?
 But deep down, I think, she wouldn't buy it.
 I'm sorry, I just don't know how to treat people, at least if I keep myself from them, the world would have less misery.
 \
 \
 \